 3350.
 Comparative Mythology (3).
 Ancient myths in various cultures and their influence on modern literature and film.
 Fulfills multicultural requirement.

 4300.
 Research in Classics (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Undergraduate research in classics under direction of instructor.
-May be repeated once for credit.
+May be repeated for up to 15 credit hours.
 (Writing Intensive)